MRC01/DnDFile/README.md

 Also, since most of my Java experience was server-side, I wanted to learn some new areas like the Swing and Printing classes.
-And, having been an avid Dungeon Master since I was a kid, I wanted to write a program to manage all the characters I had build and campaigned over the years.
+And, having been an avid Dungeon Master since I was a kid, I wanted to write a program to manage all the characters I had built and campaigned over the years.

 The character equipment list is a drag & drop tree, so you can indicate which items are contained within other items.